HISTORY OF LAWRENCEBURG ROTARY

 The first annual Scramble for Humanity Golf tournament was held in 2009.
 The first tournament was held at Dixie Oaks golf club near Summertown and was moved to the Lawrenceburg Golf and Country Club in 2017.
 This has become a popular fellowship event for Rotarians and non-Rotarians alike.
 Proceeds are directed to the Lawrenceburg Rotary Humanitarian Fund which provides assistance to charitable organizations and needy individuals throughout our community.

 The Tennessee Music and Food Festival opened in 2018 and became an annual two day event event with food trucks and a small carnival in 2019.
 The festival features local bands as well as up and coming artists from Middle Tennessee and North Alabama.
-This event is expected to become a major spring event for our community.
+The event was cancelled in 2020 and again in 2021 in the interest of public safety.
+It will return in 2022.

 The club held its first food packaging event for Rise Against Hunger in March, 2019.
-Rotarian Maria Santini organized the event which was repeated in 2020 and is planned to become an annual service project.
+Rotarian Maria Santini organized the event which was repeated in 2020 and has since become an annual service project.

 In 2020, the Covid-19 Pandemic caused major disruption to club programs.
 No fewer than five fundraising events including the music festival, spring tractor pull, a monster truck show, golf scramble, and most importantly the Middle Tennessee District Fair were cancelled in the interest of public safety.
-This has had a major impact on club finances, however confidence is high that Lawrenceburg Rotary will recover in 2021.
+This has had a major impact on club finances, however Lawrenceburg Rotary is well on the way to recovery with successful Monster Truck Show and Rumble At the Crossroads events in 2021.

 LEADERSHIP AND RECOGNITION BEYOND THE CLUB LEVEL